Congregation of the Mission

 The Congregation of the Mission (Congregatio Missionis), abbreviated CM and commonly called the Vincentians or Lazarists, is a Catholic society of apostolic life of pontifical right for men founded by Vincent de Paul.
-It is associated with the Vincentian Family, a loose federation of organizations that look to Vincent de Paul as their founder or patron.
+It is associated with the Vincentian Family, a loose federation of organizations that consider Vincent de Paul as their founder or patron.

 Mission

-Inspired by the "first mission" of Chátillon-les-Dombes and Folleville, where he delivered his first mission sermon, St. Vincent de Paul discovered the need and importance of popular missions and general confessions.
-His concern to form a group of missionaries for the most abandoned areas of France was born in him, and in 1625 he founded the Congregation of the Mission as an apostolic society together with other priests, Anthony Portail, M. Belin, Francis de Coudray and John de la Salle.
-Years later, this mission found its motto in the passage in Luke's gospel, Evangelizare pauperibus misit me (The Holy Spirit sent me to bring the Good News to the poor, Luke 4:18).
+Inspired by the "first mission" of Chátillon-les-Dombes and Folleville, where he delivered his first mission sermon, St. Vincent de Paul found that there was a need for popular missions and general confessions throughout the most abandoned areas of France.
+He sought to fill this need by forming a group of missionaries, and in 1625 he founded the Congregation of the Mission as an apostolic society together with other priests: Anthony Portail, M. Belin, Francis de Coudray and John de la Salle.
+Years later, this mission would decide to invoke a passage in Luke's gospel as its motto: Evangelizare pauperibus misit me ("The Holy Spirit sent me to bring the Good News to the poor", Luke 4:18).

-In 1633, motivated by that same Spirit, St. Vincent de Paul and St. Louise de Marillac founded the Company of the Daughters of Charity, a group of women dedicated to serving the "poorest of the poor".
-Prayer and community life were essential elements of their vocation of service, with a characteristic spirit of humility, simplicity and charity.
+In 1633, St. Vincent de Paul and St. Louise de Marillac founded the Company of the Daughters of Charity, a group of women dedicated to serving the "poorest of the poor".
+The services the Company offered included prayer and community living, with a spirit of humility, simplicity and charity.